Dr Jean-Pierre

 Research Institute (Kenya).

-Immunology and AusBiotech.
-He sits on the Editorial Advisory Board of " Veterinary Immunology and Immunopathology".
+in refereed journal and is a Co-Editor-in Chief of " Veterinary Immunology and Immunopathology".
 Jean-Pierre is also a Fellow of the Australian Institute of Company Directors.

 Tertiary education